moveit/moveit2_tutorials/doc/how_to_guides/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

        RCLCPP_ERROR(LOGGER, "Action couldn't be completed.");
     }

-To stop the motion, the action needs to be cancel with:
+If the motion need to be stopped mid trajectory, the action have to be cancel with:

 ::

     auto future_cancel_motion = client->async_cancel_goal(goal_handle_future_new.get());

-See the ``pilz_robot_programming`` package for a `ROS 1 Python script
+The ``pilz_robot_programming`` package for a `ROS 1 Python script
 <https://github.com/PilzDE/pilz_industrial_motion/blob/melodic-devel/pilz_robot_programming/examples/demo_program.py>`_
-that shows how to use the capability.
+shows how to use the capability.

 Service interface
 ~~~~~~~~~~~~~~~~~